 The SANS concept breaks your pain problem into its root causes in four areas: stability, articulation (joint), neuromuscular, and symmetry.
-(See below.)

-If you have chronic pain of almost any type, from arthritis to spine pain, you will be forever at its mercy if you don't understand its four parts.
+If you have chronic spinal pain of almost any type, from spinal arthritis to nerve pain and sciatica, you will be forever at its mercy if you don't understand its four parts.
 If you understand these, however, you can take control.
 So pay attention!